 The What the Fuck Left Field Song – “Sister” and “Annie Christian”

-The last two tracks from these albums I have yet to cover seem to have little in common outside of the sheer ballsiness that was required to write, perform and record them in the first place.
+The last two tracks from these albums I have yet to cover appear to have little in common outside of the sheer ballsiness required to write, perform and record them in the first place.
 “Sister” and “Annie Christian” are two tracks that I call the “WTF” songs on their respective albums.
-“Sister” is, of course, the seemingly out of nowhere song about abuse and incest sung from the perspective of the victim, while “Annie Christian’s” lyrics indicate there are plenty of victims (black children, John Lennon, President Reagan, the American voters) in this country to go around.
-Rarely are these songs cited as two of the best from their respective LPs, however, both have their fans and both certainly invoke deep discussion when the lyrics are being pored over, interpreted or possibly misinterpreted.
-Despite their WTF status, I personally think both songs are great and what that says about me, I’ll leave for you to decide.
+“Sister” is, of course, the seemingly out of nowhere song about abuse and incest sung from the victim’s perspective.
+At the same time, “Annie Christian’s” lyrics indicate there are plenty of victims (black children, John Lennon, President Reagan, the American voters) in this country to go around.
+Rarely are these songs cited as two of the best from their respective LPs.
+However, both have their fans, and both indeed invoke deep discussion when the lyrics are being pored over, interpreted, or possibly misinterpreted.
+Despite their WTF status, I think both songs are great, and what that says about me, I’ll leave for you to decide.

 So hopefully, I’ve effectively made a compelling case for these albums being mirror images of each other.
-If Prince was a typical artist today and waited two to four years in between releasing albums, we may not have gotten two albums with very similar styles, like we got with Dirty Mind and Controversy.
-In the early 80s, due to limitations of the vinyl format, albums were shorter and artists typically released records at a much quicker pace than today.
+If Prince was a typical artist today and waited two to four years to release albums, we may not have gotten two albums with very similar styles, as we got with Dirty Mind and Controversy.
+In the early 80s, due to limitations of the vinyl format, albums were shorter, and artists typically released records at a much quicker pace than today.
 So what we got was two separate forms of expression from an artist that was mining from the same creative valley in 1980 and 1981, all the while trying to gain a fan base and establish himself as a performing force of nature on stage.
-He had the looks, he had the attitude, now he had the tunes that were versatile enough to appeal to audiences across multiple genres.
+He had the looks; he had the attitude, now he had the tunes that were versatile enough to appeal to audiences across multiple genres.
 Now, all he needed was that one big crossover hit to make himself a household name.
 He wouldn’t have to wait much longer.